South Sandwich Islands

 The archipelago comprises 11 main islands forming an island arc running north–south, the largest being Montagu at 110 km2.
-It is divided into four groups, from north to south: Traversay Islands, Candlemas Islands, Central Islands and Southern Thule.
+It is divided into four groups, from north to south: The Traversay, Candlemas and Central Islands (Saunders, Montagu, and Bristol), and Southern Thule.

 The archipelago is prone to violent earthquakes.
-Over the previous century, nine M 7+ earthquakes occurred, most recent being the M 8.1 in August 2021.
+Over the previous century, nine M 7+ earthquakes have occurred here, the most recent being the M 8.1 in August 2021.
 None of these earthquakes are known to have caused fatalities due to their remote location.